 Excel’s built-in Remove Duplicates feature can also be used to count distinct values.

-STEP 1: Select the range.
+STEP 1: Select the cells containing your data.

 STEP 3: In the Remove Duplicates dialog box, select the columns that need to be checked for duplicates.